leafspark/AutoGGUF/CONTRIBUTING.md

 - Use the present tense ("Add feature" not "Added feature")
 - Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
-- Limit the first line to 72 characters or less
+- Limit the first line to 72 characters or fewer

 ### Commit Types: